The most mysterious place in every US state

 California: Winchester Mystery House, San Jose

 Sarah Lockwood Winchester was the wife of gun magnate William Wirt Winchester, whose family invented the Winchester rifle.
-After his death from tuberculosis in 1881, Sarah bought what would become the Winchester Mystery House, which started life as a modest two-storey farmhouse.
-Supposedly plagued by the restless souls of those whose lives were taken by ‘the gun that won the west’, it is believed that Sarah lost herself in the designing and development of this eccentric seven-storey mansion as a means of escaping her torment and outrunning the ghosts.
+After his death from tuberculosis in 1881, Sarah bought what would become the Winchester Mystery House, which started life as a modest two-story farmhouse.
+Supposedly plagued by the restless souls of those whose lives were taken by ‘the gun that won the west’, it is believed that Sarah lost herself in the designing and development of this eccentric seven-story mansion as a means of escaping her torment and outrunning the ghosts.
 Dig into more of the house’s paranormal parables on a guided tour.

 Phillip Rubino/Shutterstock